Nitin3993/Cricket-Live-Score/README.md

 # Cricket-Live-Score
-Get the Live score of all the matches of Cricket World Cup 2019. hello there
+Get the Live score of all the matches of Cricket World Cup 2020.